hidalgopl/hidalgopl.github.io/_posts/2021-06-25-enforcing-best-practices-with-k8s-admission-controller-webhooks.md

 ## Summary
-Admission controller webhooks are simple yet powerful way to maintain your cluster workloads and enhance organization-wide practices.
+Admission controller webhooks are a simple yet powerful way to maintain your cluster workloads and enhance organization-wide practices.
 You can use it to ensure that workloads are labeled properly, have resource requests and limits set, etc.
 There is also another class of admission controller webhooks, mutating ones, which allow you to modify objects Spec.
-Example use case of those could be injecting sidecar containers to every Pod.
+Example use cases of those could be injecting sidecar containers to every Pod.
 What I really like about admission controller webhooks is that they don't require much effort to create, but they can provide a lot of value for your engineering teams.

 Code used in this article can be seen in [my github](https://github.com/hidalgopl/k8s-labels-validation-webhook).